 It was a mystery oil spill, and it happened again, and again.
 Every few winters the oily killer would re-appear, as if from nowhere.
 Between 1973 and 2002 an estimated 300,000 gallons of oil leaked into the water killing more than 51,000 birds.

-An article referred to it as “a murder most fowl,” and it was dubbed by local newspapers as the “Mystery Oil Spill of San Mateo.”
+It was dubbed by local newspapers as the “Mystery Oil Spill of San Mateo.”
 With laws in place to protect the environment from oil spills — especially when endangered species are impacted — the pressure was on to identify the cause of the pollution.
 And it was the job of scientists from NOAA, the U.S. Coast Guard, the U.S. Department of the Interior, and California’s state agencies to solve the mystery.

 It’s a scientist’s job to hunt for answers, and luckily, NOAA has scientists who have dedicated their careers to solving the mysteries of oil.
 Oil is composed of thousands of chemicals, some of which can be used to identify its source.
 They analyzed the chemical fingerprint to begin the process of elimination.
 They determined that the oil had not naturally seeped from the seafloor.
 And it wasn’t the most common type of oil transported along the Pacific coast either.
 By comparing the fingerprint to oil from boats traveling through the area, they were able to rule out illegal dumping as well.

 Satellite imagery offered another important clue.
 Scientists were able to locate an oil sheen floating on the ocean surface, and using their knowledge of currents, they traced the oil back to the source.
 This led them 17 miles southwest of the Golden Gate Bridge to deep and frigid water.
 It led them to the grave of the S.S.
 Jacob Luckenbach.